-Is a nurse legally required to maintain confidentiality?
+Is there a legal requirement to maintain confidentiality?

-Yes.
-There is also an ethical obligation.
-Legal and ethical requirements to keep patient health information confidential can be found in:
+These requirements to keep patient health information confidential can generally be found in:

-- Federal/provincial/territorial legislation governing PHI, regulated health professions, health facilities, health insurance, occupational health, and privacy
+- Federal, provincial and territorial legislation governing PHI, regulated health professions, health facilities, health insurance, occupational health and privacy;

-- The Canadian Nurses Association’s Code of Ethics for Registered Nurses2 and other professional ethics guidance documents or association standards;
+- the Canadian Nurses Association’s Code of Ethics for Registered Nurses2 and other professional ethics guidance documents or association standards;

 Are there exceptions to the duty to maintain confidentiality?

-Legislation may require or justify disclosure of otherwise confidential health information.
-Common examples are child protection legislation, public health and communicable disease legislation (such as during the COVID-19 pandemic), other mandatory-reporting legislation, and privacy legislation authorizing disclosure to protect public health and safety4.
+Legislation may require or justify disclosure of confidential health information.
+Common examples include child protection legislation, public health and communicable disease legislation (such as during the COVID-19 pandemic), other mandatory-reporting legislation, and privacy legislation authorizing disclosure to protect public health and safety4.
 For example, some provinces and territories have legislation requiring health institutions to report gunshot wounds and stabbings to the police.5

-In rare circumstances, a nurse may be justified in divulging confidential patient information for the purpose of warning others of possible danger from a patient if there is a credible, imminent risk of serious bodily harm or death to a known person or persons.3 A nurse should first consult with the employer’s administration or legal counsel before releasing any confidential patient information, perhaps to the police, out of concern for others.
-Depending on the circumstances, consultation with other members of the patient’s health care team, such as their family doctor or psychiatrist, may be helpful in determining the best course of action.
+In rare circumstances, a nurse may be justified in divulging confidential patient information for the purpose of warning others of possible danger from a patient if there is a credible, imminent risk of serious bodily harm or death to a known person or persons, perhaps to the police, out of concern for others.7 A nurse should first consult with the employer’s privacy officer or legal counsel before releasing any confidential patient information.
+Depending on the circumstances, consultation with other members of the patient’s healthcare team, such as their family doctor or psychiatrist, may be helpful in determining the best course of action.

 What are the consequences of unauthorized disclosure?

-Must an occupational health nurse divulge employee health information to the employer?
+Is an occupational health nurse required to disclose employee health information to the employer?

-An occupational health nurse is obliged, upon the request of the employer, to release health information only to the extent of advising the employer whether the employee is fit, unfit, or fit within limitations, to perform a particular job.
-Before releasing any further information, the nurse must obtain the employee’s written consent.
+An occupational health nurse is obliged, upon the request of the employer, to release certain health information, but only to the extent required to advise the employer whether the employee is fit, unfit, or fit within limitations, to perform a particular job.
+Before releasing any further information, the employee must provide explicit written consent.

-When an employer asks you to reveal confidential health information about an employee beyond what is required to determine their fitness to work, a conflict may arise between the obligation to maintain confidentiality and your duty to obey the employer’s orders.
-If this conflict arises, your professional duty is to maintain employee confidentiality.
-Some jurisdictions have legislation preventing an employer from gaining access to an employee’s health information, in the absence of the employee’s written consent.4
+When an employer asks for confidential health information about an employee beyond what is required to determine their fitness to work, a conflict may arise between the obligation to maintain confidentiality and the duty of loyalty to the employer.
+If this conflict arises, the legal and professional duty remains to maintain employee confidentiality.
+In fact, some Canadian jurisdictions have legislation preventing an employer from gaining access to an employee’s health information, in the absence of the employee’s written consent.9

 Is a nurse under an obligation to release health information to the police?

 There is no requirement to release health information to actively assist police in investigating a crime, although it is a criminal offence to obstruct police.
 Police officers who question a nurse about a patient’s medical condition or health record should be referred to the appropriate administrator within the institution, such as the privacy officer, who will then decide the best course of action.
 Police must obtain legal authority to access health information, such as a court order or subpoena.
-When a nurse is subpoenaed to give evidence at a hearing, the nurse must comply with the terms of the subpoena.
-This disclosure of relevant health information falls within one of the exceptions to the duty to maintain confidentiality.
+When a nurse is subpoenaed to give evidence at a hearing, the nurse must comply with the terms of the subpoena and be careful not to provide more information than is permitted.10

 - For example, see Alberta’s Health Information Act, R.S.A.
 2000, c.
 H-5, s.
 37.3.